 Anal fissures often heal on their own after a few weeks.
 If symptoms persist, anal fissures can be treated with topical anesthetics, botox injections, or externally applied nitroglycerin treatments.
 In more severe cases, surgery is also an option.

-A fistula is an abnormal connection between your bowel and another organ, or between your bowel and your skin.
-Roughly one in four people with Crohn’s will develop a fistula at some point.
+A fistula is an abnormal connection (or tunnel) between your bowel and another organ or between your bowel and your skin.
+Roughly 1 in 3 people with Crohn’s will develop a fistula at some point.

 Treatment also varies according to the type of fistula, but common options include antibiotics, immunosuppressant drugs, and surgery.